Roller Coaster Deaths Per Year Worldwide!

 On the other hand, the remaining 28% of the fatalities, totaling 11 deaths, were employees.
 All these deaths were caused by injuries sustained while on duty.

-It was also reported that there were four injuries for every 1 million visitors.
-This information helps to contextualize the risk associated with roller coaster rides.
+It was also reported that four injuries occurred for every 1 million visitors.
+This information helps contextualize the risks associated with roller coaster rides.
 However, it should be noted that this figure includes non-fatal injuries as well.

 Deadliest-Roller-Coasters-In-The-World